 This area of the city center is nestled between Downtown and the Pearl District, with the Willamette River running alongside the northeast of the district.
 This is where many of the historic areas of Portland are located, as it was here that the first settlement developed.
 There are still many signs of the old commercial areas that were in use when the area was in its heyday as a port.
 One of the most interesting aspects of this area of the city is that there is a network of tunnels beneath the district that would connect many businesses with the main commercial district, and were used for the moving of people and illicit goods which one made Portland a city with quite a rough reputation.
 There are tours of these tunnels on offer if you would like to see these areas known as the ‘Shanghai Tunnels’.

 Although not as large and bustling as the Chinatown in San Francisco for example, this part of Portland shares the history of welcoming the Chinese community, and there is a large Chinese gate marking the entrance to this part of the district.
-One of the most attractive parts of the Chinatown district is the Lan Su Chinese garden, with a beautiful shallow lake surrounded by paths that you can explore, and featuring a wide range of Chinese plants and water plants.
+One of the most attractive parts of the Chinatown district is the Lan Su Chinese garden, with a beautiful shallow lake surrounded by paths that you can explore, and featuring a wide range of Chinese plants and water plants and is for me one of the more chill things to do in Portland.
 The Japan American Historical Plaza in the district also recognizes that a large number of Japanese immigrants also arrived in the US through the city of Portland.